Inspired by music, Kristen Lueck started her career off on a rare note.

 In 2007, Lueck earned a B.A. in Telecommunications, Information Studies and Media, from the College of Communication Arts and Sciences.

 While still a student, she interned on The Late Show with David Letterman.
 She worked on the musical side of the set, coordinating the band and tracking the number of times a musical piece was played for billing purposes.
-Soon, was offered a full-time position to work with Paul Shaffer and the CBS Orchestra.
+Soon, she was offered a full-time position to work with Paul Shaffer and the CBS Orchestra.

 “I think Michigan State gave me the legs to do my dream job, which was Letterman,” said Lueck.
 “I finished my dream job at 25, then asked ‘Now, what do I do with my life?’”